-I had to research the soundness question because Spearmint, The Tetrach and Phalaris are consistent bloodlines in our American jumpers as well.
-First, because of the way genes divide and combine with the mates it is never certain which half is sent to the foal, and we know that an unsound horse can regularly produce sound horses as well as compromised ones.
+I had to research the soundness question because Spearmint, The Tetrarch and Phalaris are consistent bloodlines in our American jumpers as well.
+First, because of the way genes divide and combine with the mates it is never certain which half is sent to the foal, and we know that an unsound horse can regularly produce sound horses as well as the compromised ones.

-Phalaris is a consistent transmitter of speed, and we can see he is inbred to Springfield,and he is a dominant line in the modern Thoroughbred--there is no way to avoid his lines.
+Phalaris is a consistent transmitter of speed, and we can see he is inbred to Springfield, and he is a dominant line in the modern Thoroughbred--there is no way to avoid his lines.
 Some of his descendants are sound and remain sound like Nearco (grandson of Phalaris) and others are tragically flawed like Ruffian.

 Tadcaster (pictured), who had the same sire as Bend Or: Doncaster, was a son of Clemence, who also is the dam of The Mersey--dam of Carbine--sire of Spearmint.
-This discovery provided the missing pieces of the genetic puzzle, because then we could see that Clemence, a mare no one wrote about, is also behind the equally puzzling The Tetrarach (inbred to full siblings out of Clemence), as well as our domestic enduring jump line of Fair Play (his dam is by Tadcaster).
-So here we have three sport horse dynasties, on three continents, powered by a common mare: Clemence.
+This discovery provided the missing pieces of the genetic puzzle, because then we could see that Clemence, a mare no one wrote about, is also the genetic power behind the equally puzzling The Tetrarach (inbred to full siblings out of Clemence), as well as our domestic enduring jump line of Fair Play (his dam is by Tadcaster).
+So here we have three sport horse dynasties, on three continents, powered by the same mare: Clemence.
 Spearmint and The Tetrarch, despite their leg faults, are found in genetic power in some of the best sport horses.
 We as breeders should take care to build dominance in the sounder of their descendants.